 What Questions Should You Ask a Career Mentor

-The question you ask can be used to make sound judgments and conclusion about you.
+The question you ask can be used to make sound judgments and conclusions about you.
 Over time, intelligent people have been able to distinguish themselves from their contemporaries based on the questions they ask.
 In career mentoring, this is not so different.

 Based on the status of most mentors, they may not be easy to come in contact with.
 Thus, any opportunity one has to meet them, intelligent questions will be appropriate to ask.